data-matt/data-matt.github.io/_posts/2021-09-29-Introducing-CockroachDB-to-Apache-Hop-Incubating.md

 ![image](/assets/images/blogpost1/edit.png)
 10. In the dialog, input your SQL select query.
 ![image](/assets/images/blogpost1/Screenshot2021-09-28at13.51.22.png)
 11. Don't forget to click "Preview" to check the SQL statement is correct!
-For this exercise, the CockroachDB example workload [movr] is used.
+For this exercise, the CockroachDB example workload [movr] was used to create the database, tables and fake data.
 ![image](/assets/images/blogpost1/Screenshot2021-09-28at14.03.32.png)
 12. Now we will add a text file output and write our results to CSV.
 You must first, add the "Text file output" step.
 Link the 2 steps together by holding the shift key + left clicking the "Table Input", then drag from "Table Input" to "Text file output".
 ![image](/assets/images/blogpost1/Screenshot2021-09-28at14.05.18.png)